cdag22/app-create/DevelopmentLifeCycleProcess/1_PlanningAndAnalysis/README.md

 - Those unfamiliar with the details of setting up a specific build process (e.g. Webpack config)
 - Those looking to easily share a project stepup style or define a conistent project setup style in a streamlined fashion other than copying and pasting code

-Bash is supported on all Linux Distros, Mac OS (even though they are switching to Zsh as their default with their new OS Catalina.
+Bash may be a good language because it is supported on all Linux Distros, Mac OS (even though they are switching to Zsh as their default with their new OS Catalina.
 Since Mac OS is BSD UNIX, bash can be installed if ever removed from future versions of the OS), and can be installed on Windows 10 easily

 ## Quality Assurance Requirements